pinknetworkx/ual-wombat/README.md

-# UAL for Starteos Authenticator
+# UAL for MyKey Authenticator

 Forked from [ual-scatter](https://github.com/EOSIO/ual-scatter.git)

-This authenticator is meant to be used with [Starteos](https://starteos.io/) and [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).
+This authenticator is meant to be used with [MyKey](https://mykey.org/) and [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).
 When used in combination with them, it gives developers the ability to request transaction signatures through Scatter using the common UAL API.

 ## Getting Started

-`yarn add ual-starteos`
+`yarn add ual-mykey`

 #### Dependencies